DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 ### Add a new Organisation Customer for third-party billing

 Customer organisations such as an NDIS Plan Manager or DVA (Department of Veteran’s Affairs) are set up for third-party billing.
-Organisations cannot have a service entry.
+Organisations cannot have a service entry.<br>

 Navigate to: **Care services \> All customers**
 1. Click on **\<New\>**
 2.  **Type** - Select **‘Organisation’** from the Type
 3. Name - Populate the organisation name.